ovolpe/ovolpe.github.io/_pages/about.md

 <img class="img-responsive" style="float: left; margin: 0px 20px 20px 0px;" src="/files/headshot.jpg" width="350">I am a PhD candidate in Economics at the University of Chicago.
 My research interests are in public and labor.
 Recent projects explore how public policies interact with social and economic networks.

-I previously graduated with an M.S. in Applied Mathematics and a B.A. in Economics from Johns Hopkins University in 2019.
-If you'd like to contact me, my email address is: <a href="mailto:ovolpe@uchicago.edu">ovolpe@uchicago.edu</a>.
+**I am on the 2024-2025 academic job market.** A draft of my job market paper will be posted soon.
+To contact me, my email is: <a href="mailto:ovolpe@uchicago.edu">ovolpe@uchicago.edu</a>.

 ---